dewetblomerus/onboarding-talk/onboarding-elixir-slides.md

 ![bg](https://f000.backblazeb2.com/file/elixirconf-images/matched-bg.png)
 ## Things they need to start right away.

-- Pattern Matching values out of a Map
 - Read all the errors carefully, with the attitude that (I am going to be great at understanding these) understanding the errors in any language is a huge help.
 - How to create a Module with naming conventions
 - Named functions